 Landlords need to satisfy a long list of responsibilities before being able to let out their property which is why an equally long list of property management tools are available to help them manage and automate these responsibilities.
 A landlord’s obligations will vary based on the nature of their property and their relationship with the tenants.
 To add to these responsibilities, landlords also have to deal with ongoing tasks such as rent collection and property maintenance.

 Whilst property management tools are great for automating responsibilities, they tend to offer lighter solutions with respect to creating and managing contracts.
 Whilst the contracting stage might only be a small part of the tenancy, it is essential to offer complete protection to both the landlord and their tenants.
 As a result, landlords should also consider platforms which are focused solely on contracts such as Legislate.
-This article presents 5 reasons landlords should use a contracting platform:
+This article presents 5 reasons landlords should use contract management software:

 1. Time and energy